hfakoor222/Routing_Diagnostics_App/README.md

           }
         }
       }
+...
+get_environment: {
+  "cpu": {
+    "0": {
+      "%usage": 12.0
+    }
+  },
+  "memory": {
+    "used_ram": 55938912,
+    "available_ram": 424734348
+  },
+  "temperature": {
+    "invalid": {
+      "is_alert": false,
+      "is_critical": false,
+      "temperature": -1.0
+    }

 ```

+The second report lists all the changes in devices against the first report.
+We can narrow down which changes we want to see by modifying the Python code.

-There are many more functions built into NAPALM, including custom functions built into the program.
+There are many more functions built into NAPALM,

 NAPALM Functions:
 get_arp_table